 Clear information on your website, on answering machines, and posters in waiting rooms can all help patients know what to expect.

 This is particularly useful to ensure patients know how long consultations are scheduled to last, how long they should allow for a prescription to be generated, opening times, fees for services and so on.

 Communicate in a way the patient can understand

 Remember that each patient is different, and will have different needs and levels of understanding.
 Try to avoid medical terminology, abbreviations and jargon, and with the patient's permission, involve those close to them in the discussion where possible.

-There are many reasons why a patients might have difficulty absorbing what you say.
-You can check they have understood by asking them to repeat what you've said, and you may wish to offer a further appointment to go through things again.
+There are many reasons why a patient might have difficulty absorbing what you say.
+You can check they have understood by politely asking them to repeat what you've said, and you may wish to offer a further appointment to go through things again.
 Patient information leaflets or information about extra resources can be very helpful for the patient to read at home.

 Establishing a good rapport and professional relationship with your patient goes a long way to gaining their trust, and as a consequence, improving their experience of their care.